ibrahimokdadov/takaramOS/README.md

 ###current features
 * register and signup
+* user can add profile
+* if user does not have profile will automatically be prompted to create one.
 * add item [inc. uploading images]
 * each users edits their own items
 * delete item